GolemT/Javascript/README.md

 ### Mainpage

-Shows the possible abonnements for the customers of the studio
+Shows the possible subscriptions for the customers of the studio

 the Mainpage can be reached on http://localhost:3000/abo_page/abo.html